mr0786280/1xx/README.md

 inside out project version 103.0 (accidentally called 103-3 in github :c)
     - fixed enlarging navigation on header shrink
-	- added loader to application with gears
+	- added loader to application with gears inside out project version 104.0
+	-  modified the ajax call to get the JSON for the menu from the me.catchthesehands.net site
+	- modified the menuBuilder function to accept the JSON data from Wordpress REST API
+	- removed data/menu.json from file system considering is it no longer needed